Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 Okay.
 So we might be a bit biased.
 But we did have a good reason for placing RingCentral at the top of the list.

 For one, RingCentral is a convenient go-to platform for all things communication.
-Beyond just being a powerful conference call tool (which we’ll get to in a bit), RingCentral integrates traditional phone calls, video calling, and messaging all in one place—allowing you and your team to work in one communication tool and one communication tool only:
+Beyond just being a powerful conference call tool (which we’ll get to in a bit), RingCentral integrates traditional phone calls, video calls, and messaging all in one place—allowing you and your team to work in one communication tool and one communication tool only:

 RingCentral’s conference call capabilities allow you to connect with up to 200 participants at once.
 If you want to turn your conference call into a video conference call, it also allows for screen sharing (so you won’t have to pay for an extra screen sharing software) and public and private chats.